Best and Cheapest Homeowners Insurance in Michigan

 You can’t buy a house with a mortgage without having homeowners insurance.
 And, you must maintain coverage for the life of the mortgage.
 If you stop paying your premiums, your insurance company will drop you.
 Your lender will then get coverage for you called force-placed insurance.

-Force-placed insurance offers worse protection at higher prices.
-You don’t want force-placed insurance, so be sure to stay on top of your Michigan house insurance payments.
+Force-placed insurance offers worse protection at higher prices and should be avoided if you’re on the hunt for cheap home insurance in Michigan.
+Your lender won’t go looking for the cheapest policy when seeking out a policy for you.
+You don’t want force-placed insurance, so be sure to stay on top of your premiums.

 Homeowners insurance companies in Michigan have certain rules and regulations they have to follow.
 For instance, they need to send written communication with you in most instances regarding rate increases, cancellations, or nonrenewals.
 They also need to give you a certain amount of time to reply.